MicrosoftDocs/azure-docs/articles/azure-stack/user/azure-stack-solution-template-kubernetes-trouble.md

     - The public key might be invalid.
 Review the key that you created.
     - VM creation might have triggered an internal error or triggered a creation error.
 A number of factors can cause errors, including capacity limitations for your Azure Stack subscription.
     - Make sure that the fully qualified domain name (FDQN) for the VM begins with a duplicate prefix.
-4. If the VM is **OK**, then, evaluate the DVM.
+4. If the VM is **OK**, then evaluate the DVM.
 If the DVM has an error message:

     - The public key might be invalid.
 Review the key that you created.
     - You need to contact your Azure Stack administrator to retrieve the logs for Azure Stack by using the privileged endpoints.
 For more information, see [Azure Stack diagnostics tools](https://docs.microsoft.com/azure/azure-stack/azure-stack-diagnostics).
-5. If you have questions about your deployment, you can post your question or see if someone has already answered the question in the [Azure Stack forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).
+5. If you have a question about your deployment, you can post it or see if someone has already answered the question in the [Azure Stack forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).

 ## Review deployment status